- Make sure your bot is connected to your Facebook page. Here’s a guide on Publishing your bot.

 - there’s an empty element - you might have added an image card, or a quick reply and left them empty; often, these will be outlined with a red line so they’ll be easy to spot

 5. If your bot is still not responding, it’s possible that there is an app conflicting with Chatfuel.
 First make sure that Facebook’s default responses are turned off in your page’s messenger.
-If that’s in order, then go into your Facebook page’s Settings → Messenger platform and check if there is an app conflicting with Chatfuel.
-If you have more than one app that interacts with your users here, all the apps should be in “Select” status.
-If you’re not sure about this part, reach out to support.
+If that’s in order, then go into your Facebook page’s Settings → Advanced Messaging and check if there is an app conflicting with Chatfuel.
+If you are not using Facebook's Handover Protocol (in combination with Chatfuel's Conversation Handover plugin), then there should be no apps selected as the Primary or Secondary Receiver.

 If you’ve followed all the steps, and your bot still doesn’t seem to be responsive, please notify the support team and we’ll make sure to help out.
 You can do that through the chat bubble in the bottom right corner of this window, or by emailing email@example.com